-This chapter describes the approach to determination of income and rent prior to the implementation of the Housing Opportunity through Modernization Act (HOTMA).
-Determinations effective on or after the HOTMA compliance date will be conducted in accordance with Chapter 6B.
-The HOTMA compliance date is January 01, 2025, but subject to change based on HUD guidance.
+This chapter describes the approach to determination of income and rent prior to the implementation of the Housing Opportunity through Modernization Act (HOTMA) on January 01, 2025.
+Determinations effective on or after January 01, 2025 will be conducted in accordance with Chapter 6B.